All blog posts

 How does the new deposit system work?

-From April 1, 2023, all producers of plastic bottles must charge a deposit on their products.
-This includes all bottles suitable for reuse, such as soft drink bottles and water bottles.
+Starting April 1, 2023, all manufacturers of plastic bottles must charge a deposit on their products.
+This applies to all reusable bottles, such as soft drink bottles and water bottles.
 The deposit amount will be set at €0.15 per bottle.
-Consumers will get this amount back when they return the bottle to a drop-off point, such as a supermarket.
+Consumers will receive this deposit back when they return the bottle to a collection point, such as a supermarket.

 The new deposit system will be implemented by the producers of plastic bottles.
 They are responsible for setting up a system of collection points and processing the returned bottles.
-This can be done, for example, through a return system where the bottles are collected from the supermarket and taken to a central processing facility.
+This can be done, for example, with a return system.

 What are the benefits of deposits?